NNPDF/nnpdf/doc/sphinx/source/n3fit/runcard_detailed.rst

 This behavior was found to be very inefficient for gradient descent based strategies and was exchanged for a dynamical Lagrange multiplier.
 The dynamical multiplier is defined in terms of a initial value and a multiplier to be applied each 100 epochs.
-Both the initial value and the 100 epochs multiplier are defined as an optional ``positivity`` dictionary alongside the hyperparameters of the NN as:
+Both the initial value and the 100 epochs multiplier are defined as an optional ``positivity`` dictionary alongside the hyperparameters of the Neural Network as:

 .. code-block:: yaml